 Conscious leadership is a powerful leadership style that focuses on growing and strengthening organizations by growing and strengthening the people within them.
 It is an evolving practice, meant to grow with people, teams, organizations and the world around them.
-In this way, leadership is alway responsive (never reactive) to changing circumstances, no matter where they come from, and leaders are continually taking themselves to higher and higher levels of consciousness, inspiring those around them to continually strive for growth.
+In this way, leadership is always responsive (never reactive) to changing circumstances, no matter where they come from, and leaders and executives are continually taking themselves to higher and higher levels of consciousness, inspiring those around them to continually strive for growth.

 When people stop learning and growing, they become stagnant.
 Life comes to a halt.
 People can feel stuck, unfulfilled, restless, lethargic, even afraid.
 The same is true of organizations.
 When organizations stop embracing growth, possibility and newness, they too become stagnant.
 The traditional style of command-and-control leadership is often rigid and leads to these stagnant states.
 Conscious leadership, with its focus on continual growth of all stakeholders, responds to this stagnancy and prevents it down the road.